umutcalikyilmaz/TxnSP/README.md

 );
 ```

+### Problem Solution
-After a problem instance is created using one of the explained methids, it can be solved using one of the 4 solvers provided by TxnSP library.
+After a problem instance is created using one of the explained methods, it can be solved using one of the 4 solvers provided by TxnSP library.
 Usage of each solver is given below.

 #### Dynamic Programming:
 ```